As a landlord, how do you think of your rental property? If you’re thinking of it as a home rather than an investment, you’re making a mistake.

 We want you to think about your rental property investment as something that needs expert care and attention from professionals.

-At GTL Real Estate, we can provide that expert care and attention in the same manner your investment manager does with your 401K and other investments.
+At Revolution Rental Management, formerly known as GTL Real Estate, we can provide that expert care and attention, in the same manner, your investment manager does with your 401K and other investments.

 Between our staff, we many decades of combined experience in all aspects of looking after your rental property investment.
 Because there’s more to it than just checking if your tenants have trimmed the roses.

 We look after repairs; we collect rent; we find tenants; we handle evictions; we do everything.

 Like with your 401K, having a professional look after your rental property means you can get on with your life, knowing you’re in good hands.

 I mean, you don’t feel you need to be hands-on with your 401K, do you?